THMprod/Lemonade/README.md

 **Lemonade is an open source and experimental emulator, that emulates the functionality of a Nintendo 3DS system on operating systems such as Windows, Linux and Android.**

-It was started after the _base_, a previous Nintendo 3DS emulator, was discontinued.
-The Lemonade Project was created to continue the work of _base_, fixing its issues and improving its performance and compatibility.
+It was started after the _citra_, a previous Nintendo 3DS emulator, was discontinued.
+The Lemonade Project was created to continue the work of _citra_, fixing its issues and improving its performance and compatibility.

 <h1 align="center">
   How to download Lemonade?